SahandMalaei/ai-dictionary-chromium/README.md

 2. Go to your browser's extenstions page.
 In Google Chrome that's "chrome://extensions".
 In Edge, that's "edge://extensions".
 Enable "Developer Mode".
 Select "Load Unpacked", and point to the folder of the downloaded plugin.
 The plugin is now installed.
 3. Acquire an API key from an OpenAI-compatible provider.
 By default the extension calls [OpenRouter](https://openrouter.ai/keys), so that is the easiest option.
 4. Select some word(s)/text, right click, and choose "Define Selection".
 You can also press the combination "Ctrl + Shift + L" to achieve the same thing.
 As this is your first time calling the dictionary, a dialog will open asking you to enter your API key.
 Enter the API key you acquired in the previous step, and you are all set!
+5. To summarize the current page instead of defining a selection, press "Ctrl + Shift + K".

 The extension sends one OpenAI-compatible `/chat/completions` request per lookup (default base: `https://openrouter.ai/api/v1`, default model: `google/gemini-2.0-flash-lite-preview-02-05`).